matomo-org/matomo/.ddev/README.md

 The first argument is the build number, and both commands accept `-r` to sync a plugin repository, eg `-r innocraft/plugin-FormAnalytics`.

-Syncing from `matomo-org/matomo` needs no setup, because those artifacts are public.
-Artifacts of premium plugins are protected, so the commands look up credentials when you point them at a premium plugin repository.
+Syncing from `matomo-org/matomo` needs no setup, because core's own artifacts are public.
+Every other repository is protected, plugin repositories under `matomo-org` included, so the commands look up credentials whenever you point them somewhere else with `-r`.
 The credentials come from git, so they are stored wherever your credential helper keeps them and never appear in a file in the repository, in the process list or in your shell history — the password is handed to the console over STDIN.

 Store them once per machine: